digbangbang/digbangbang.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Our paper [LPT-FL](https://openreview.net/pdf?id=vvpewjtnvm) is accepted by NeurIPS 2024!
+One paper is accepted by NeurIPS 2024!